harishbalakrishnan3/Visual-Categorization/docs/_sources/index.rst.txt

 =====================

-The goal of this project is to create a single repository containing python implementations of various visual categorization models along with publicly available datasets.
+The goal of this project is to create a single repository that contains python implementations of various visual categorization models along with publicly available datasets.
 The corresponding github repo is: https://github.com/harishbalakrishnan3/Visual-Categorization.
 This is an ongoing project.
-If you find any errors or if you wish to contribute new models/datasets to this repo, feel free to contact me at: harishbalakrishnan3@gmail.com
+If you have any suggestions or if you wish to contribute new models/datasets to this repo, feel free to contact me at: harishbalakrishnan3@gmail.com